ChemAI-Lab/GFlowNets-MOpt/README.md

 On driver.py, we can change parameters for GFlowNets like:
 `fig_name`, Training rate, number of `hid_uinits`, number of episodes, embedding dimension, `update_freq` and the random seed.
 We leave options for GPU usage, although we saw no real benefit.

-Experimental!
-Parallel training implemented, we have multiple models (1/process) in the para driver and single-model versions where the updates occur on each processor or by collecting the results and updating outside the sampling parallel loop.

 To compare sorted insertion, Tequila ICS, and ICS initialized from a GFlowNet-compatible grouping, use:

 ```bash